Stop! Your Lease Extension in Pound Hill Could Be FREE

 A Pound Hill leasehold property depreciates with the years remaining on the lease.

-Leasehold residencies in Pound Hill with more than one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
+Leasehold residencies in Pound Hill with over one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges merit it.

 Lender Requirement